ISET/isethdrsensor/README.md

 All rendered scenes are accompanied by metadata files stored in a separate folder.
 Each metadata set includes multiple `.exr` layers and a corresponding `.mat` file, all sharing the same numeric prefix (e.g., `1112153442`).
 This prefix serves as the unique identifier for each scene.

-Each scene may include several `.exr` files representing different light contributions and instance information:
+Each scene includes several `.exr` files representing different light contributions and instance information:

 - `*_headlights.exr`: Light contribution from headlights
 - `*_otherlights.exr`: Contributions from nearby cars or ambient sources